Canada's conserved areas

 How this indicator was calculated

 Note: Terrestrial area includes both land and freshwater.
 Area conserved includes area protected as well as other effective area-based conservation measures (OECMs).
-In Canada, marine and terrestrial OECMs were formally recognized in 2017 and 2018, respectively.
+In Canada, marine and terrestrial OECMs were formally recognized as a policy approach in 2017 and 2018, respectively, and added to the Canadian Protected and Conserved Areas Database, even though the measure(s) may have been established in previous years.
 Trends are estimated based on the date a site was reported and recognized as a protected area or OECM in the Canadian Protected and Conserved Areas Database.
 This is a change from previous versions of the indicator where the date a site was established was used, as such the totals for previous years may have changed.
 For more information on the recent changes and the definition of protected areas and OECMs, please refer to the Data sources and methods.
-Canada's terrestrial territory is 9 984 670 square kilometres (km2) and its marine territory is approximately 5 750 000 km2.
+Canada's terrestrial territory is 9,984,670 square kilometres (km2) and its marine territory is approximately 5,750,000 km2.
 Overlaps among protected areas and among OECMs were accounted for.
-Data are current as of December 31, 2022.
+Data are current as of December 31, 2024.

-The distribution and size of conserved areas in Canada can vary.
+The distribution and size of conserved areas in Canada varies.
 Larger terrestrial conserved areas tend to be located in northern Canada, where there is less intensive use of land for agriculture, settlements, and road networks.
 Larger marine conserved areas tend to be located in offshore areas or in northern Canada, where human uses are often less intensive.
 In landscapes and seascapes with competing uses, conserved areas tend to be smaller but more numerous.
+Detailed distribution of conserved areas across Canada are available through an interactive map.

 Long description